Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_dae.md

     Name of hook function

 ### `IsHookD`
-Checks whether a function is already hooked.
+Checks whether a function is already hooking another.
 Each function can be hooked any number of times, but each function can only hook one other.
 ```dae
 func int IsHookD(var int funcID)
 ```